-I received a call yesterday from someone that had read about the Christmas sugar cookies I made as I child, and have continued to make, in the cookie article published in the Omaha World Herald last year.
-She asked for the recipe so I decided to share it with everyone.
+These are the Christmas sugar cookies I made as I child, and have continued to make for years!.
+After mentioned In the cookie article published in the Omaha World Herald years ago, I received a call and she asked for the recipe so I decided to share it with everyone.
 I’m certain there are many, many sugar cookie recipes out there, but this is the one I use.

 - 1 cup butter

 - 4 tbsp. milk

 - 1/2 tsp. salt